entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 0.

 383. Prominent pre-orbital rostral expansion of the neurocranium: (0) present; (1) absent.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 58; Choo *et al*.
 (2017), Character 57; Zhu Y. *et al*.
 (2022), Character 387; Andreev *et al*.
 (2022), Character 117.